Accelerating Magnetic Resonance T1\r{ho} Mapping Using Simultaneously Spatial Patch-based and Parametric Group-based Low-rank Tensors (SMART): EXPERIMENT

-where $T_{1 \rho, \textit {long}}$ and $T_{1 \rho,\textit{ short}}$ are the long and short $\text T_{1\rho}$ relaxation times, $\alpha(0\leq\alpha\leq1)$ and $1-\alpha$ are the fractions of these two components, respectively.
-For the five tubes, the $T_{1 \rho, \textit{long}}$ values were set as 77, 78, 79, 82, and 89 ms, the $T_{1 \rho, \textit{short}}$ values were set as 18, 19, 20, 21, and 22 ms, and $\alpha$ was set as 0.91, according to the previous study\cite{RN688}.
-Complex Gaussian noise was added to mimic the noisy data with SNR = 30 to 60 at an increment of 5.
-SNR is defined as the ratio between the average value of $\text T_{1\rho}$-weighted images and the standard deviation of the noise \cite{RN573}.
-For each dataset, two groups of rank values for different SNRs were compared.
-One group consisted of the mean rank of all the Hankel matrices for each pixel in the region of interest for each tissue, whereas the other group consisted of the rank of a block Hankel matrix for each tissue.
-Let $\mathbf{G}_i$ denote the Hankel matrix constructed from the pixels at the fixed location $i$ in the region of interest along the temporal dimension (shown in Fig.\ref{fig1}) according to (\ref{Hankel matrix}).
-The block Hankel matrix can be defined as $ \mathbf G_\text{Block}=\left[\mathbf G_{1}, \mathbf G_{2}, \ldots, \mathbf G_{N_v}\right]$, where $N_v$ denotes the total number of pixels in the region of interest.
-The single-channel $k$-space datasets were obtained by applying the Fourier transform to the $\text T_{1\rho}$-weighted images with the bi-exponential model, ignoring the coil sensitivity.
-Then, the $k$-space data was undersampled with acceleration factor R = 4.
-Initial reconstruction of the undersampled data was obtained using the Sparse MRI method in \cite{RN568} and was also used to calculate the rank value.
+One 2D brain dataset was collected from a volunteer with the same TSLs used in the phantom experiment.
+The average number was set as one, considering the long scan time.
+Complex Gaussian noise was added to the numerical, real phantom, and in vivo datasets with SNRs ranging from 25 to 60 with an increment of five.
+SNR was computed as the ratio between the average value of $\text T_{1\rho}$-weighted images and the standard deviation of the noise \cite{RN573}.
+Two rank values were calculated for the images with different SNRs.
+One group consisted of the mean rank of all the Hankel matrices for each pixel in the region of interest (ROI).The other was the rank of a block Hankel matrix for a specific tissue.
+Let $\mathbf{G}_i$ denote the Hankel matrix constructed from the pixels at a fixed location $i$ in the clustered tissue according to (\ref{Hankel matrix}) (shown in Fig.\ref{fig1}).
+The block Hankel matrix can be defined as $ \mathbf G_\text{Block}=\left[\mathbf G_{1}, \mathbf G_{2}, \ldots, \mathbf G_{N_v}\right]$, where $N_v$ denotes the total number of pixels in the clustered tissue.

-Rank was calculated using the SVD method with a fixed singular-value threshold.
-The singular-value threshold was set equal to the production of an empirical ratio and the largest singular value of SVD.
-In this study, the ratio was set as 0.01 for both groups.
-The Monte Carlo simulation was performed 1000 times for each SNR to reduce the noise bias on the rank value.
+The rank value was calculated using the SVD with a fixed singular-value threshold calculated as the product of an empirical ratio and the most significant singular value.
+The ratio was set as 0.03 for both groups.
+The Monte Carlo simulation was performed 1000 times for each SNR to reduce the noise bias on the rank value calculated.

+The $k$-space data were undersampled with acceleration factor (R) R = 4 for the numerical and real phantom datasets, and R = 6 for the in vivo dataset to analyze the effect of residual aliasing.
+Initial reconstructions of the undersampled data were obtained using the Sparse MRI method\cite{RN568} and were used to calculate the rank value.